ENABLE AND EMPOWER YOUR PATRONS WITH SIMPLE-TO-USE SELF SERVICE LIBRARY SYSTEMS

 Extended (unmanned) hours

-If you consider providing service in unmanned hours, consider if you want to let patrons into the library or make your service available without entering the library or certain zones.
+If you consider providing library self service in unmanned hours, consider if you want to let patrons into the library or make your service available without entering the library or certain zones.

 RFID opens options

-Tagging items with RFID will offer you the widest range of options for introducing self-service.
+Tagging items with RFID will offer you the widest range of options for introducing self service.
+This will make the checkout and return processes simpler.

 Compare the two perspectives.
 Maybe they are a perfect match.
 If not, rank your wishes and decide your priorities for the final requirements.